Lenny Murphy: First crimes

 According to Dillon, Murphy was involved in the torture and murder of four Catholic men as early as 1972.
-On 28 September of that year, a Protestant man named William Edward Pavis who had gone bird shooting with a Catholic priest, was killed at his home in East Belfast.
-Pavis had been threatened by loyalists who accused him of selling firearms to the IRA.
-Murphy was arrested for this crime along with an accomplice, Mervyn Connor.
+On 28 September of that year, a Protestant man named William Edward Pavis, who had gone bird shooting with a Catholic priest, was killed at his home in East Belfast.
+Pavis had been threatened by loyalists, who accused him of selling firearms to the Provisional IRA.
+Murphy and an accomplice, Mervyn Connor, were arrested for this crime.
 During pre-trial investigations, Murphy was placed in a line-up for possible identification by witnesses to Pavis' shooting.
 Before the process began formally, he created a disturbance and stepped out of the line-up.
 However, two witnesses picked him out when order was restored.

 Connor and Murphy were held in prison together but, in April 1973, before the trial, Connor died after ingesting cyanide in his cell.
 He had written a suicide note in which he confessed to the crime and exonerated Murphy.
 It is believed Connor was forced to write the note and take the cyanide.
 Murphy was sent to trial for the murder of Pavis in June 1973.
-Although two witnesses identified him as the gunman, he was acquitted on the basis that their evidence may have been affected by the disturbance during the police line-up inquiry.
+Although two witnesses identified him as the gunman, he was acquitted on the basis that their evidence may have been contaminated by the disturbance during the police line-up inquiry.
 However, Murphy was re-arrested and jailed for attempted escapes.

 By May 1975, Murphy, now aged twenty-three, was back on the streets of Belfast.
-On 5 May 1973, inside the Crumlin Road prison, he had married 19-year-old Margaret Gillespie, with whom he had a daughter.
-He moved his wife and child to Brookmount Street in the upper Shankill where his parents also had a new home; however, he spent much of his time drinking in Shankill pubs such as The Brown Bear and Lawnbrook Social Club.
-He also regularly frequented the Bayardo Bar in Aberdeen Street.
-Murphy later told a Provisional IRA inmate that on 13 August 1975 he had just left the Bayardo ten minutes before the IRA carried out a gun and bombing attack against the pub which killed a UVF man and four other Protestants and left over 50 injured.
+On 5 May 1973, inside Crumlin Road prison, he had married 19-year-old Margaret Gillespie, with whom he had a daughter.
+He moved his wife and child to Brookmount Street in the Upper Shankill, where his parents had a new home.
+Murphy spent much of his time drinking in Shankill pubs such as The Brown Bear and Lawnbrook Social Club.
+He also frequented the Bayardo Bar in Aberdeen Street.
+Murphy later told a Provisional IRA inmate that on 13 August 1975 he had just left the Bayardo ten minutes before the Provisional IRA carried out a gun and bombing attack against the pub which killed a UVF man and four other Protestants and left over 50 injured.
 With his brother William he soon formed a gang of more than twenty men that would become known as the Shankill Butchers, one of his lieutenants being William Moore.